encse/secchallenge2022/crypto/encrypted-display-control/solution/README.md

 ## How do we crack this?

 Closer observation of the `shuffle_block` function reveals that `prng_state` has a 16 long loop.
-This also means the period of the encryption key is 256 bytes.
+So the period of the encryption key is 256 bytes.

-We also know every first and second bytes modulo 3 of the plaintext so it's possible to find the corresponding key bytes with xoring the ciphertext and the plaintext.
+We also know every first and second bytes of the plaintext (modulo 3) so it's possible to find the corresponding key bytes with xoring the ciphertext and the plaintext.